 The advantages of this approach are that it reduces the complexities associated with emitting file logs (such as parsing, tailing, and rotation), emits logs in a structured format, and allows logs to be sent directly to the logging backend without a log collection agent.

 However, this approach is not without its disadvantages.
 It removes local log files, which simplifies local log reading from the equation.
-It also adds a compatibility challenge; the logging backend must be capable of receiving logs from OTLP or any other OpenTelemetry-compatible network protocol.
+It also adds a compatibility challenge: the logging backend must be capable of receiving logs from OTLP or any other OpenTelemetry-compatible network protocol.

 To facilitate the approaches discussed above, OpenTelemetry offers a Bridge API and SDK.
-These tools can be used alongside existing logging libraries to automatically include trace context in emitted logs and simplify the process of sending logs via OTLP.
-Log appenders utilize the API to bridge logs from existing libraries to OpenTelemetry’s data model, and the SDK ensures proper processing and export of the logs.
+This tool can be used alongside existing logging libraries to automatically include trace context in emitted logs and simplify the process of sending logs via OTLP.

 The image above displays how the two approaches work in legacy first-party application logs, third-party application logs, and system logs.
 The diagram below shows how a new first-party application uses OpenTelemetry API, SDK, and the existing log libraries.